library(palmerpenguins)

 #> 1 A1 3750

-#> 2 G1 5200When they fail, the error messages are not always helpful.
-Mismatched column names in rbind() or mismatched row counts in cbind() produce errors that mention dimensions rather than the real problem.
-Check names() and nrow() before combining.
+#> 2 G1 5200When they fail, the error messages mention dimensions rather than the real problem, which is almost always mismatched column names in rbind() or mismatched row counts in cbind().
+Check names() and nrow() before combining, and you will save yourself a frustrating debugging session.

 Exercises